Duality for Delsarte's extremal problem on locally compact Abelian groups: Introduction

 In investigations and applications of the Delsarte extremal problem, interest was aroused regarding the linear programming dual problem of it.
-To establish some dual problems, which then give an upper estimate on the Delsarte constant by standard weak duality, is relatively easy (although one has to take care of the function classes here, too).
-See, e.g., \cite{cohn:packings}.
+To establish some dual problems, which then give an upper estimate on the Delsarte constant by standard weak duality, is relatively easy (although one has to take care of the function classes here, too); see, e.g., Cohn, Elkies \cite{cohn:packings}.
 However, dual problems with the proof of strong duality, that is, equality of the value of the---in the linear programming terminology, ``primal''---Delsarte-type problem and the value of its dual problem, is much harder.
-Such results were obtained for finite Abelian groups in \cite{MatolcsiRuzsa}, and even earlier for the discrete group settings of $\ZZ$ in \cite{Ruzsa1981} and of $\ZZ^d$ in \cite{R-Austral}.
-These were then applied in number theory, in particular in the study of van der Corput sequences and sequences of intersectivity, and the distribution of Beurling primes \cite{Revesz-Beurling} and in an extremal problem of Landau \cite{R-Landau}.
+Such results were obtained for finite Abelian groups by Matolcsi, Ruzsa in \cite{MatolcsiRuzsa}, and even earlier for the discrete group settings of $\ZZ$ by Ruzsa in \cite{Ruzsa1981} and of $\ZZ^d$ by R\'ev\'esz in \cite{R-Austral}.
+These results were then applied in number theory, in particular in the study of van der Corput sequences and sequences of intersectivity, by Ruzsa in \cite{Ruzsa1981}, and the distribution of Beurling primes ~\cite{Revesz-Beurling} and in an extremal problem of Landau \cite{R-Landau} by R\'ev\'esz.

-The duality result of \cite{R-Austral} for $\ZZ^d$ was reproduced by Virosztek \cite{virosztek} via an elegant functional analysis approach, which will be the starting point of our present approach as well.
+The duality result of R\'ev\'esz in \cite{R-Austral} for $\ZZ^d$ was reproduced by Virosztek \cite{virosztek} via an elegant functional analysis approach, which will be the starting point of our present approach as well.
 Another method to prove strong duality was developed by Arestov and Babenko in \cite{AB}.
 This was used to estimate the sphere kissing numbers, and is particularly relying on compactness of the underlying space.
 This approach was followed in our companion paper \cite{UFO} to address very general setups even in homogeneous spaces and Gelfand pairs, but also relying on the compactness assumption.